-A new celestial visitor has been discovered by Japanese astronomer Masayuki Iwamoto.
-As of December 26, 2018, reports of observations of the comet were coming in from observatories around the world.
-It’s a fast-moving comet that will be closest to Earth by February 2019.
+Japanese astronomer Masayuki Iwamoto discovered a new comet in late 2018.
+It’s a fast-moving comet that will be closest to Earth on February 12, 2019, at around 3:10 p.m.
+EST (20:10 UTC; translate to your time zone).
 The celestial visitor will safely pass by Earth at some 28 million miles (45 million km).
 The comet has been designated C/2018 Y1 (Iwamoto).

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.